Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear a short distance away, leaving a slick of ice behind.
 Teleport up to 15 feet into an empty tile of your choice.
-Then, create a patch of ice ground effect in a 5 foot radius around the tile that you left behind.
+Then, create a patch of ice as a ground effect in a 5 foot radius around the tile that you left behind.
 Whenever a creature starts their turn on this ice or enters it for the first time on their turn, make an Agility attack against them.
 If you hit, they are knocked prone.
-While on the ice, the effects of forced movement applied are doubled.
+While on the ice, the effects of forced movement are doubled.

 This ice disappears at the end of your next turn.